algobulls/algobulls_help_site/docs/developers.md

 You can use the Developer Options offered by the AlgoBulls Platform to **create**, **load**, **test** and **execute** your own strategies.

 * **Create** - Write your own strategy code in Python using the [pyalgotrading](https://github.com/algobulls/pyalgotrading/) package.
-Read the [documentation](https://algobulls.github.io/pyalgotrading/) for this package to learn more!
+Read the [API documentation](https://algobulls.github.io/pyalgotrading/) for this package to learn more!

 * **Load** - Write Python code in a Jupyter Notebook to [upload](https://algobulls.github.io/pyalgotrading/upload/) your strategy into your AlgoBulls account for testing.